chiro/meta-printf/README.md

 meta-printf
 ===========

-This is the experimental implementation of precompiling printf and sprintf in MetaOCaml.
+An experimental implementation of precompiling printf and sprintf in MetaOCaml.

 ## Examples
 ```ocaml